srikanth-12/covid-prediction/README.md

 # covid-prediction
 This project is mainly based predicting the trend and no. of people going to be affected by corona virus for the coming days using supervised
-Machine learning models for prediction covid dataset
+Machine learning models for prediction on COVID-19 dataset